AI vs. Supply Chain Security: Learn how to defend your code. Save your seat.

 4. Automated Response and Developer Workflows

-• Create JIRA or GitHub issues automatically.
+• Create Jira or GitHub issues automatically.

 • Notify responsible teams via Slack or email.

-This keeps teams fixing issues in-flow, avoiding handoffs between tools.
+• Keep teams fixing issues in-flow, avoiding handoffs between tools.

 5. Regular Monitoring and Runtime Posture